acousticrobot/tempo-cli/README.md

 ##### command options

-    -e, --[no-]exact - use an exact match for project title -i, --[no-]id    - checkout by project id
+    --exact    - use an exact match for project title --id       - checkout by project id

 Arrange projects into a parent/child hierarchy